 1966 PC Vauxhall Cresta Estate

-The design of the HD as similar to the FC Series Vauxhall Victor range, which was released in all other territories but Australia in 1966.
+The design of the HD had been effectively transposed with a little external modification to the PC Series of the Vauxhall Velox/Cresta range (compare Holden HD with PC Vauxhall Cresta below), which was released in all other territories but Australia in 1966.
 The Vauxhall Viva continued to be fully imported for a few more years, but the new model of 1967 was re-badged and marketed as the Holden Torana.
 The Velox, Cresta, Victor and Viva quietly disappeared from showrooms around the country.

 While the variety of European four cylinder cars on offer failed to make major in-roads into the family car market that was dominated by the six cylinder models being manufactured locally by GM-H, Ford and Chrysler, they still sold well in a new market that the low priced Mini helped create - the second family car.